avyboy/aresmush/tutorials/db-install.md

 # Installing the Database

 Penn and Tiny store their data in a single file, but Ares uses a real database: MongoDB.
 Most of you are probably familiar with SQL databases.
 MongoDB is similar, but without the SQL.

-# Choosing a Database Host

-In Ares, the game and data are separate, so you actually have several options for hosting your database.
+Because the database is seperate from the game itself, you have a couple options for how to install it.

-* Use cloud hosting.  (difficulty: easy)
-* Find a MU* host that offers MongoDB out of the box.  (difficulty: medium)
-* Install MongoDB yourself on your server. (difficulty: hard)

 ## Cloud Hosting

+Cloud hosting is the best option for most games, good for people with limited server experience and anyone who just wants something quick and easy.

-Cloud hosting is the easiest option.
-Your data lives on a special database server in the cloud.
+With cloud hosting, your data lives on a special database server in the cloud.
 There's a nice graphical interface, making it easy to set up and manage your DB.
 Many offer automatic daily backups and easy restores, keeping your data safe.

-The down side is that your data and game live on different servers, doubling the chances for lag and downtime.
-Even so, the simplicity of administration makes this the best option for most games.
+Since your data and game live on different servers, you have a slightly higher chance for lag and downtime, but that's a small price to pay for the ease of administration.

 There are several MongoDB cloud hosting services.
-I've had good experience with [MongoLab](https://mongolab.com/).
+I've had good experience with MongoLab.
 It's simple, fast, and free.

-## MU* Hosts with Mongo

-*My hope is to partner up with a MU\* hosting service that will offer Ares-specific plans with Mongo already set up.
-If you know of anyone who might be interested in such a venture, contact faraday@aresmush.com.*
+Detailed instructions for setting up your game with MongoLab can be found below.

-## Install it Yourself
+## Self-Install

-You can install MongoDB yourself, but it requires sufficient permissions on your MU* server and some technical know-how.
+If you have the technical know-how and sufficient permissions on your MU server, you can install MongoDB on the server yourself.
 See the [MongoDB website](http://docs.mongodb.org/manual/installation/) for help.

 # Creating the Ares DB